 Quilting and writing have changed my life.
 Never in my wildest dreams did I think I would end up as a professional landscape quilt artist and author.
 For me, it has never been about fame or fortune but always about the joy of giving back to something that has blessed me in so many ways.
 Watching the spark of creativity come alive in quilters who thought they could never design and create a landscape quilt is what makes my spirit fill with happiness and joy.
 To all of you have written me from all over the world thanking me for writing my books and helping you with your creations, it has been my pleasure.

-Please feel free to e-mail me if you have questions or comments about me or my blog or questions regarding creating landscape quilts.
+Please feel free to e-mail me if you have questions or comments about me regarding creating landscape quilts.
 See Contact page.

 Drawing on my life-long love of nature, my prize-winning landscape quilts encompass a variety of surface design techniques imparting realism.
 While researching my book, Nature’s Patterns, published by the Quilt Digest Press in 1996, I realized how much I love nature and instead of using traditional methods, it was my desire to create techniques that resulted in original, realistic landscape quilts.
 I study nature as though I am looking through the lens of a camera, setting up possible landscape scenes in my mind for future reference.
 My inspirations come from many sources including; photographs, snapshots of gorgeous scenes when I travel that I store in my brain, greeting cards, photography books, calendars, and impressionistic artist, Claude Monet.